Circuit design: Design

 Finally, the individual circuit components are chosen to carry out each function in the overall design; at this stage, the physical layout and electrical connections of each component are also decided, this layout commonly taking the form of artwork for the production of a printed circuit board or Integrated circuit.
 This stage is typically highly time-consuming because of the vast array of choices available.
 A practical constraint on the design at this stage is standardization;.
 At the same time, a certain value of a component may be calculated for use in some location in a circuit; if that value cannot be purchased from a supplier, then the problem has still not been solved.
 To avoid this, a certain amount of 'catalog engineering' can be applied to solve the more mundane tasks within an overall design.

-One area of rapid technology development is in the field of nanoelectronic circuit design.
+In general, the circuit principles of design flow are including but not limited to architecture scope definition, materials selection, schematic capture, PCB layout design that include power and signal integrity considition, test and validation.